gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 feature with greater capabilities), but also transfer every data from the old system the new one.
   - we need **one-shot data replication** to transfer the entirety of the data to a newly-provisioned database
   - and **real-time data replication** so changes users make in Edgar are reflected in Mediahub immediately
-- The domain model between the legacy system and the new system are not exactly the same.
-We've taken this opportunity to modernize the system, not only in technical terms, but also in features and user experience.
-This comes at the cost of transforming the data to make it fit the new vision.
-Fortunately, Scala's powerful type system enables us to safely transform data from one model to the other, and easily reject invalid data, as will be showcased later in this series.
+- We don't want to make a mere copy of Edgar on a more recent foundation, we want to build a radically better system.
+As we reimagine our video supply chain, and change the underlying data model, data from the legacy will need to be *translated* to the new model.
+Fortunately, Scala's powerful type system allows us to express these transformations safely, and easily reject invalid data.

 ## The building blocks of our architecture: Scala microservices and Kafka topics